iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 ## Promote candidate

-The candidate model can be promoted by redefinig the primary version and removing the candidate:
+The candidate model can be promoted by redefining the primary version and removing the candidate:

 ```shell
 cat <<EOF | helm upgrade --install wisdom $CHARTS/release -f -